mitchiemt11/task-updater/README.md

 A simple react typescript app that shows available tasks for the day be completed.
-The project was boostrapped with create-readct-app
+The project was boostrapped with [Create React App](https://github.com/facebook/create-react-app).